binaryage/asepsis-web/index.md

 #### What happened in 10.7.4 update?

 > Previously Asepsis used DYLD_INSERT_LIBRARIES to modify DesktopServicesPriv during load time.
 Unfortunately Flashback malware used the same mechanism and Apple decided to block system-wide usage of DYLD_INSERT_LIBRARIES in 10.7.4 update.
 As a workaround Asepsis 1.2 modifies DesktopServicesPriv on the disk during installation.
 This is more dirty solution.
 At least I have implemented post-login check which will inform you that someone reverted Asepsis changes back.
-For example after you do a system update and Apple may rewrite DesktopServicesPriv framework with new version.
-In this case `asepsisctl install_wrapper` should patch it again but better wait for my update.
+For example after you do a system update and Apple rewrote DesktopServicesPriv framework with new version.
+If you get the warning, `asepsisctl install_wrapper` should patch DesktopServicesPriv again but better wait for my update.

 #### Does Asepsis install some kernel extension?